 In recent years, federal and state regulation of securities has become more stringent and the amount of cases brought by regulators and private parties have increased dramatically.
-Riker Danzig LLP has extensive experience in every aspect of securities regulation and litigation, from handling informal investigations and civil enforcement actions by regulators to representing clients in securities class action suits and individual actions.
+Riker Danzig LLP's securities litigation attorneys have extensive experience in every aspect of securities regulation and litigation, from handling informal investigations and civil enforcement actions by regulators to representing clients in securities class action suits and individual actions.

 In 2020, our Securities Litigation, Arbitration, Regulation and Investigations practice group was named “Litigation Department of the Year for a Specialty Practice Area” by the New Jersey Law Journal as part of its 2020 Professional Excellence Awards.
 Only four law firms were singled out for standout specialty practice areas, all in separate areas of the law.
 The team’s impressive victories in high-profile cases, combined with unwavering client service and a deep understanding of our clients’ businesses, earned this special distinction.
 See Awards and Honors Methodology.